 This is the problem when a Westerner goes over to India.
 We have little training in their disciplines of meditation and so on, so we often don’t have enough of a framework for understanding.

-I was guilty of this too before I spent so much time in India.
-I had a real attitude about Hinduism and its gods for everything—and not understanding the profound wisdom in their approach.
+I was guilty of this too before I lived there.
+I had a real attitude about Hinduism and its gods for everything, and not understanding the profound wisdom in their approach.
 There’s one God and that God will take whatever face you need for you to personally relate to that God.
 This approach doesn’t shut anybody out.
 It says, come on in.
 It’s a big wide superhighway.
 Everybody come.
 There are enough lanes so everybody can go at their own pace.

 We’ve talked about this.
 The longer you’re on the highway, the greater this understanding, the fewer the lanes become, and the faster the traffic goes.
 And then you’re whizzing through this shute where experiences are happening to you.

-You go through the holy shit phase, where you think you’re cracking up, and then you blast through that phase to where it’s like, “OK, I’ve had these experiences.
+You go through the holy shit phase, where you may think you’re cracking up because some of the experiences can be pretty mind-blowing, and then you blast through that phase to where it’s now, “OK, I’ve had these experiences.
 I experientially know.
 I have direct experience to know what you’re talking about.
-OK, now I have to figure out how to live there.”
+OK, so I have to figure out how to live there.”
 And that’s a whole other process again.

 Most Indian Hindus with gurus have gone through some sort of training.
 And there are many householders who may have a less complicated understanding.
 But the books you’re reading now are often transcripts of conversations with very knowledgeable “students.”
 Often they can be discourses with monks in training.
 Similar to a Ph.D. program where they put these people through training on meditation, and different practices and experiences.
 So when they keep saying it’s all illusion, it means something to those guys.

-To us it’s, Can you please just say something, anything else.
-Because that drumbeat is not music that our ears can hear.
+To us it’s, can you please just say something, anything else.
+Because that drumbeat is not a rhythm that our ears can hear.
 We don’t have the right setup.
 We don’t have the tools.
 We’re trying to jump across the Grand Canyon with a running leap and use faith to say, Well, even if I don’t make it to the other side, at least if I fall, I won’t kill myself.